Shadylhawary/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond: James Bond Permission <br />
 9-John_Doe: script file that sets the mode of the file hello to -rwxr-x-wx <br />
 10-mirror_permission: script file to make certain permission like another file <br />
+11-directories_permissions: script file that adds execute to all subdirectories <br />